stanford-ssi/habmc-tutorials/Ubuntu/Ubuntu_Installation.md

 [//]: # "The lonely link used in this guide"
-[all the tools we need]: google.com/ "This will be the docker installation guide"
+[all the tools we need]: google.com/ "This will be the docker tools installation guide"